anshul1204/anshul1204-capstoneproject-MAT496/README.md

 [DONE] Step 6: Core Itinerary Planning Engine
 This step contains the main logic that creates the structured travel itinerary using the AI model.

-[TO-DO] Step 7: User Input Layer & Itinerary Generation Interface
+[DONE] Step 7: User Input Layer & Itinerary Generation Interface
 This step allows the user to enter their trip details and receive a generated itinerary.

 [TO-DO] Step 8: Conflict Resolution & Final Cost Breakdown Output